Skip to content

 Does it work with payware aircraft?

-How much will it cost?
+How much does it cost?

 A one-time purchase of $12.99.
 No subscription and no in-app purchases.
 And if it does not feel right with your setup, Apple makes App Store refunds easy; no hard feelings.

-When can I get it?
+Where do I get it?

 What data does DETENT collect?